metasebiya/power-bi-project/README.md

-# Professional Survey data visualization
+# Professional survey data visualization
 Power BI visualization on professional data survey
 # Description
   > I have used an excel dataset on professional survey.
 The data has different features.
 I have cleaned the data made transformation using POWER BI Query Editor.